return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     2 - No HNP/SRP capable (always available)
     Defaults to best available option (0, 1, then 2)

-otg_ver
-    OTG version supported
-    0 - 1.3 (default)
-    1 - 2.0

-dma_desc_enable
-    When DMA mode is enabled, specifies whether to use address DMA mode or descriptor DMA mode for accessing the data FIFOs.
-The driver will automatically detect the value for this if none is specified.
-    0 - Address DMA
-    1 - Descriptor DMA (default, if available)

-dma_desc_fs_enable
-    When DMA mode is enabled, specifies whether to use address DMA mode or descriptor DMA mode for accessing the data FIFOs in Full Speed mode only.
-The driver will automatically detect the value for this if none is specified.
+phy_type
+    Specifies the type of PHY interface to use.
+By default, the driver will automatically detect the phy_type.
-    0 - Address DMA
+    0 - Full Speed Phy
-    1 - Descriptor DMA in FS (default, if available)
+    1 - UTMI+ Phy
+    2 - ULPI Phy
+    Defaults to best available option (2, 1, then 0)

 speed
     Specifies the maximum speed of operation in host and